Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 Purpose

 The New York State Department of Health (the Department) is responsible to assure that Health Homes (HH) have policies and procedures in place that provide clear guidance and expectations regarding the use of Health Home consents for both adults and children.
 Policies and procedures must include identification of key Federal (HIPAA) and State regulations that govern access to/release of Protected Health Information (PHI) and safeguards to ensure the security and proper use of member PHI for the purpose of coordinating care.
-The sharing of an enrolled HH member's PHI means a timely and coordinated effort that begins with the CANS-NY (for children), the comprehensive assessment, and the subsequent development of a person-centered plan of care and serves to prevent the potential for duplication of services.
+The sharing of an enrolled HH member's PHI means a timely and coordinated effort that incorporates the CANS-NY/HCBS assessment (for children), the comprehensive assessment, and the subsequent development of a person-centered plan of care and serves to prevent the potential for duplication of services.
 Health Home Care Managers (HHCM) must assure members are informed about the importance of information sharing, the type and degree of information being shared, and the member's right to limit the sharing of information between entities.
 In addition, enrolled members must be provided with information on where to file a complaint if s/he feels their PHI was used without their permission.

 Enrollment in the Health Home Program is voluntary.
 An individual's decision to/not to enroll is documented through completion of applicable HH consent(s).
 Consent form(s) document the member's approval for accessing and sharing Protected Health Information (PHI) between specified entities named in the consent (e.g., HH, CMA, Medicaid Managed Care Plan (Plan), healthcare providers, family and other supports, etc.).

-Scope
+I. Scope

 HHs must assure that CMA staff are informed, trained and maintain responsibility for the processes identified in this policy.
 Members and their parent/guardian/legally authorized representative, Plan, healthcare providers, service agencies, and other entities approved by the member are included in the process.

+II.
 Health Home Consent Forms

-HHs must assure New York State Department of Health authorized and numbered consents are used and completed correctly.
+HHs must assure that New York State Department of Health authorized and numbered consents are used and completed correctly.

 Form Number Form Title Used For:

-DOH-5055 Health Home Patient Information Sharing Consent
+DOH-5055 Health Home Enrollment and Information Sharing Consent

 • Adults